 The solution to this problem is to visit an orthodontist in Surrey so that they can tighten the brackets.
 In some cases, a simple adjustment should be enough to get the braces back on track!

-Loose Wire
+Poking Wire

 Lost separator